CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab06.md

 ### <a name="_toc152204374"></a>Task 3: Create Data Pipeline

 1. On the **bottom left** of your browser window, select **Power BI**.
-1. Microsoft Fabric dialog opens.
+2. Microsoft Fabric dialog opens.
 Select **Data Factory**.
 You will navigate to Data Factory Home page.

      ![A screenshot Fabric experiences dialog](../media/Aspose.Words.8e9803f1-24d8-45d0-b7f3-d4af1b019516.011.png)

-1. From the top panel, select **Data pipeline** to create a new pipeline.
+3. From the top panel, select **Data pipeline** to create a new pipeline.
-1. New pipeline dialog opens. **Name** the pipeline as **pl_Refresh_People_SharePoint**
+4. New pipeline dialog opens. **Name** the pipeline as **pl_Refresh_People_SharePoint**
-1. Select **Create**.
+5. Select **Create**.

      ![Screenshot of Data Factory Home to create new Data Pipeline](../media/Aspose.Words.8e9803f1-24d8-45d0-b7f3-d4af1b019516.012.png)

-   You are** navigated to **Data Pipeline page**.
+   You are navigated to **Data Pipeline page**.
 If you have worked with Azure Data Factory, this screen will be familiar.
 Let’s get a quick overview of the layout.

    You are on the **Home** screen.
-If you look at the top menu, you will find options to add the commonly used activities, validate and run a pipeline and view the run history.
+If you look at the top menu, you will find options to add the commonly used activities, validate and run a pipeline, and view the run history.
 Also, in the center pane you will find quick options to start building the pipeline.

       ![A screenshot of Data Pipeline landing page](../media/Aspose.Words.8e9803f1-24d8-45d0-b7f3-d4af1b019516.013.png)

-1. From the top menu select **Activities**.
+6. From the top menu select **Activities**.
 Now in the menu you will find a list of commonly used Activities.
-1. Select the **ellipsis (…)** on the right on the menu to view all the other available Activities.
+7. Select the **ellipsis (…)** on the right on the menu to view all the other available Activities.
 We are going to use a few of these Activities in the lab.

       ![A screenshot of Data Pipeline with available activities](../media/Aspose.Words.8e9803f1-24d8-45d0-b7f3-d4af1b019516.014.png)

-1. From the top menu click **Run**.
+8. From the top menu click **Run**.
 You will find options to run and schedule the pipeline execution.
 You will also find the option to view execution history by using View run history.
-1. From the top menu select **View**.
+9. From the top menu select **View**.
 Here you will find options to view the code in JSON format.
 You will also find options to format the activities.

    **Note:** If you have a JSON background at the end of the lab, feel free to select View JSON code.
 Here you will notice all the orchestration you are doing using the design view can also be written in JSON.